A Travel Price Comparison for Families, Couples, and Backpackers Mykonos vs. Copenhagen for Food, Nightlife, Old Town, and Families

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Mykonos and Copenhagen.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Travelers will generally find more things to do in Mykonos than Copenhagen.
 While Copenhagen is larger than Mykonos, Mykonos has more sights and attractions for tourists.
-Mykonos is better known for its resorts, scuba diving & snorkeling, beaches, historical sights, hiking, and quaint atmosphere, while Copenhagen is more popular for its museums and big city activities.
+Mykonos is better known for its resorts, scuba diving & snorkeling, beaches, historical sights, hiking, and quaint atmosphere, while Copenhagen is more popular for its museums and attractions and big city activities.
 Mykonos is more touristy than Copenhagen and is popular for its active party scene, luxury accommodation, and picturesque villages.
 Also, Mykonos is famous for the traditional windmills near Chora.
 Copenhagen is well known for its colorful buildings, beautiful canals, progressive policies, and happy population.

 Let's take a look at the differences and similarities between Copenhagen and Mykonos.
 Then, you can decide for yourself which place is better for your next trip.